psusmars/MyJohnDeere-RubyGem/README.md

 ## Listable Objects

-MyJohnDeere returns either pages of objects that will automatically be iterated through 10 at a time *or* you'll receive the entirety of the resource if you specify an etag token.
+MyJohnDeere returns either pages of objects that will automatically be iterated through 10 at a time *or* you'll receive the entirety of the resource if you specify an etag token. **The default behavior is for pagination.**

 **If using the paginated approach**: Use `more_pages?` on the listable object to see if there are more pages to be acquired by using `next_page!`.
 This will modify the `.start` and `.count` values on the list object.
 These automatically increase with each `next_page`.